How accurate are Bayes factor-based null hypothesis tests? A simulation study: Introduction

 Returning to our main goal in the present paper, by using marginal SBC, we can determine whether the Bayes factor estimates for the fixed effects are unbiased and provide a solid basis for statistical data analysis in these experimental designs.
 This investigation is important, as biased Bayes factor estimates can lead to erroneous conclusions about the evidence for hypotheses and the relative strengths of models.
 Overall, our study contributes to the growing literature on the application of Bayesian methods in the cognitive sciences (psychology, linguistics, and related areas).

 To foreshadow our results: we found that Bayes factor estimates for linear mixed models based on the R-packages bridgesampling/brms were accurate when no warning message was issued by the bridge sampler.
-However, when a warning message was issued, Bayes factor estimates could turn out biased and liberal, i.e., larger than the true Bayes factor in favor of H1.
+However, when a warning message was issued, Bayes factor estimates could turn out biased due to a highly variable computation of the log marginal likelihoods.
 These results suggest that the accuracy of Bayes factor estimates in commonly used software tools cannot be taken for granted and that warning messages should be taken seriously.
 More generally, we suggest (cf. Schad et al., 2023) that marginal SBC for Bayes factors should be employed to test the accuracy for a given set of design, models, and priors before results from individual analyses are trusted.

 Next, we provide a brief introduction to Bayesian analyses and Bayes factors, before we report the methods and results of our simulation studies.